 lived experiences and perspectives, including those related to race, ethnicity, gender,

 sexuality, and ability.
 If you would like to share your talents and perspectives, we

 look forward to hearing from you.
 Apply to join our board here.

 For more information, please email Board President Mary DeBlois at [email protected]

 BOARD ROLES & EXPECTATIONS

-We partner with staff and volunteers to welcome visitors to the Farm and to NCOF’s annual community events.
-Through this work, we get to know NCOF’s constituency, which makes them better advocates for the Farm.
-It also helps to builds our community, one relationship at a time.
+The Board of Directors partners with staff and volunteers to welcome visitors to the Farm as well as to facilitate and act as representatives during NCOF’s annual community events.
+Through this work, they get to know NCOF’s constituency, which makes them better advocates for the Farm.
+It also helps to build the Farm’s community, one relationship at a time.

 We work closely with Town of Natick officials to manage the organization’s unique nonprofit: municipal partnership.
 Our tasks include managing the long-term lease, ensuring that NCOF serves Natick’s taxpayers, and advocating for the Executive Director and Assistant Directors, who are Town of Natick employees.

-We act as ambassadors for the Farm in Natick, in MetroWest, and in the Greater Boston area.
-We often represent NCOF at local outreach events, like Natick Days, and by staffing the NCOF stand at the Natick Farmers’ Market.
+The Board works closely with Town of Natick officials to manage the organization’s unique nonprofit: municipal partnership.
+Tasks include managing the long-term lease, ensuring that NCOF serves Natick’s taxpayers, and advocating for the Executive Director and Assistant Directors, who are Town of Natick employees.
+They act as ambassadors for the Farm in Natick, in MetroWest, and in the Greater Boston area.
+They often represent NCOF at local outreach events, like Natick Days, and by staffing the NCOF stand at the Natick Farmers’ Market.